ublue-os/website/docs/installation.md

 !!!
 Info "Disk check"

     The installer will do an integrity check after you've made a selection, this is normal but can be skipped by hitting Escape.
+The disk detection step might also take longer than expected.

 1. If you are familiar with Anaconda there are a few changes you might notice:

 ![image](https://user-images.githubusercontent.com/1264109/228308230-4cd981f7-d524-44c3-80ff-49e1b62e58fd.png)

 1. "Kickstart Insufficient" is expected, select that item and select the disk to install to and click Done at the top left of the screen.
 User creation is also done at this step instead of first boot.
+1. Ensure the machine is on the network by configuring that, otherwise you will get an error (see below)!
 1. Select each screen with a warning triangle and make the selection you want until the screen looks similar to this:

 ![image](https://user-images.githubusercontent.com/1264109/228308903-d3289faf-8d53-4999-9296-2facc364d07b.png)